Injury Update: What to Do with Cam Newton in Fantasy Football Drafts

 With surgery taking place in January, Cam Newton is now about 5 months removed from surgery.
 By now, he is most definitely demonstrating full range of motion and strength.
 Take a look at these videos from his vlog.
 The first video is from 3 months ago.

-In this video, Cam is seen with his physical therapist doing some higher level exercises in a variety of movements, including overhead positions.
+In this video, Cam is seen with his physical therapist doing some higher level exercises in a variety of movements, including overhead positions as well he is taking natural testosterone booster.
 In rehab, you don’t progress to these exercises unless full range of motion is achieved.

 In this second clip, you can see Cam doing some more overhead movements and doing a lot of explosive drills as well as stability exercises for his upper body and core.
 Again, you don’t do these types of exercises for training if you aren’t progressing as expected.